-The voltage and current noise have been studied in details for all geometries using the methodology presented in \cite{HEMT_YongAPL}.
+The voltage and current noise have been characterized in details for all geometries using the methodology presented in \cite{HEMT_YongAPL}.
 A summary on R\textsc{icochet} constraints is presented in \cite{HEMT_LTD18}.
 The voltage noise and current noise magnitudes vary as $1/\sqrt{C_{gs}}$ and $\sqrt{C_{gs}}$ respectively.
 As a result the 5 pF device is well adapted to ionization measurement with total input capacitance of about 20 pF, while the 100 pF and 230 pF devices are well fitted to Ge-NTD heat sensors up to few tens of M$\Omega$.
 With such input impedance the current noise contribution of the 5 pF is negligible with respect to its voltage noise and the current noise contribution of the 100 pF and 230 pF devices are negligible with respect to the thermal noise of the Ge-NTD sensor.

 Voltage noise measurements of 65 C$_{gs}$ = 5 pF devices and 22 C$_{gs}$ = 100-230 pF devices have been provided by the CNRS/C2N laboratory.
-The noise is measured at 4.2 K in an He bottle with V$_{ds}$ = 100 mV and I$_{ds}$ = 0.5 and 1 mA.
-13 of the 100-230 pF HEMT and 12 of the 5 pF have then been measured at 1K at the low dissipation working point benchmark in the IP2I dilution fridge for comparison.
-Results are show on Fig.~\ref{en}.
+The noise is measured at 4.2 K in an He dewar with V$_{ds}$ = 100 mV and I$_{ds}$ = 0.5 and 1 mA.
+13 of the 100-230 pF HEMTs and 12 of the 5 pF have then been measured at 1K at the low dissipation working point benchmark in the IP2I dilution fridge for comparison.
+Results are shown on Fig.~\ref{en}.
 The noise has been measured in common source configuration.

 The results for the 5 pF HEMTs are shown on Fig.~\ref{en} ({\it Left}).
 The noise level is the same for the 3 configurations (4K-1mA, 4K-0.5mA, 1K-0.15mA) without any outliers.
 The voltage noise is compared to the 5 pF voltage noise model developed for R\textsc{icochet} \cite{HEMT_LTD18}.
 For a given input impedance, the detector input sensitivity is known and the optimal filtering formalism can be used to extract the expected baseline resolution \cite{HEMT_LTD18}.
 The model gives a RMS baseline resolution of $\sigma=$20 eV$_{ee}$ for a total detector + cabling capacitance of 20 pF.
 All baseline resolutions deduced from the 1 K data are in the 16 to 25 eV$_{ee}$ range and 80 $\%$ lie between 18 to 22 eV$_{ee}$.
-With a proper preselection of HEMT and additional measurement at 1K, the R\textsc{icochet} objectives to have up to 120 5 pF HEMT with voltage noise as expected by the model \cite{HEMT_LTD18} seems reachable by mid-2022.
+With a proper preselection of HEMTs and additional measurement at 1K, the R\textsc{icochet} objectives to have up to 120 5 pF HEMTs with voltage noise as expected by the model \cite{HEMT_LTD18} seems reachable by mid-2022.